ClassiCube/ClassiCube/doc/hosting-webclient.md

 curl -o static/default.zip https://classicube.net/static/default.zip
 ```

-NOTE: The generated ClassiCube.html page starts the game in singleplayer with the default username.
+The generated ClassiCube.html page starts the game in singleplayer with the default username.
 To test multiplayer, you will need a webpage that provides server connection arguments.

 ### Hosting the webclient

 Run `make web dist` to package the compiled webclient into a `build/web/dist` folder, which can then be uploaded to a website.

-Add `RELEASE=1` for optimised output (run `make web clean` first if you previously compiled without it).
+- By default the game is compiled to WebAssembly (`ClassiCube.js` and `ClassiCube.wasm`).
+Add `RELEASE=1` for optimised output.

-Add `LEGACY=1` to instead produce a build equivalent to the webclient deployed to classicube.net, a single optimised `ClassiCube.js` file that also runs on older browsers.
-Run `make web clean` first when switching between build types.
+- Add `LEGACY=1` to produce a build equivalent to the webclient deployed to classicube.net, a single optimised `ClassiCube.js` file (either asm.js or wasm2js depending on your emscripten version) that's slower but compatible with older browsers.

-The folder contains a basic singleplayer webpage as `index.html`.
-For hosting your own version properly, keep reading below.

-Only the following 3 files are required:
+- Make sure to run `make web clean` first when rebuilding with different flags/options.

+The folder contains a basic singleplayer webpage (`index.html`), the compiled game, and the texture pack (if `static/default.zip` exists).
+The game loads the texture pack from `/static/default.zip` at the website root, so upload the folder contents to the root (or see below for changing the url).

+TODO: more advanced sample (authentication, custom game.js, skin server)

+### Example setup

+At minimum, a deployment needs 3 things:
 1) A web page to initialise the game .js and display the game
 2) The game .js file
 3) The default texture pack

-TODO: more advanced sample (authentication, custom game.js, skin server)

-### Example setup
+When building from source, `make web dist` provides all three.
+You can also rehost the prebuilt JS client from ClassiCube.net.
 For example, let's assume your website is setup like this:
 * `example.com/play.html`
 * `example.com/static/classisphere.js`
 * `example.com/static/default.zip`